← Two Player Chess

 1. Who provides the apps

 The Two Player Chess apps for iPhone, iPad and Android (the "apps") are provided by Adrian McPhee, an individual developer based in the Netherlands ("we", "us").
+Postal address: Postbus 11, 2110 AA Aerdenhout, the Netherlands.
 For questions about this policy or to exercise any of the rights described below, contact adrian@twoplayerchess.com.
-For the purposes of the EU and UK General Data Protection Regulation (GDPR), Adrian McPhee is the data controller for any personal data the apps may incidentally process.
+For the purposes of the EU and UK General Data Protection Regulation (GDPR / UAVG), Adrian McPhee is the data controller for any personal data the apps may incidentally process.
+The lawful basis for any processing carried out by us is performance of the contract you enter into with us by installing and using the apps (GDPR art.
+6(1)(b)), or our legitimate interest in detecting fraud and validating legacy-purchase claims where applicable (GDPR art.
+6(1)(f)).

 2. What we don't do